guilherme1guy/rasa_middleware_connector/README.md

 ## Usage

 ### Input Connector
 The class `InputMiddlewareConnector` is an abstract class that you should inherit from, together with the desired connector.
+It should be the first class.
 ```
-class SocketInput(SocketIOInput, InputMiddlewareConnector):
+class SocketInput(InputMiddlewareConnector, SocketIOInput):
 ```

 You need to implement the methods: `get_middlewares`, `get_on_new_message` and `create_user_message`.
 And change the connector `handle_message` route to point to the `self.handle_message`.
 All the following examples are extracts from a custom connector based on the `SocketIOInput`: